 Literature Review

-The literature review method analyzes social life by interpreting the words and images from published work.
-The researcher analyzed how the words are used in the context and draw possible inferences and meanings.
+The literature review method interprets words and images from published works to analyze social life.
+It examines word usage in context to draw inferences and identify meanings.

 Types of Qualitative Research